Alexis de Tocqueville (1805-1859)

 A Map of America in 1830

-It made an impression on Tocqueville how strong the sovereignty of the people was in America.
+It impressed Tocqueville how strong the people’s sovereignty was in America.
 “The people reign in the American political world as the Deity does in the universe.
 They are the cause and aim of all things; everything comes from them, and everything is absorbed in them.”

 For Tocqueville, an important part of how a country should be measured is the kind of citizens it produces.
 He came away impressed with Americans in large part because of their religiosity.
 He states that America’s adherence to religion is important for democracy to prosper because it acts as a moral guide that would otherwise be lacking.
 “Upon my arrival in the United States the religious aspect of the country was the first thing that struck my attention.”
-He continues, “Liberty cannot be established without morality, nor morality without faith.”
+He continues, “Liberty cannot be established without morality, nor morality without faith.

 Alexis de Tocqueville served as a deputy in the French assembly and later as foreign minister to Louis Napoleon.
 In 1856, he published a history of modern France entitled, The Old Regime and the French Revolution.
 He planned further volumes of this work but died from tuberculosis in 1859 at fifty-three.